RTGPU: Real-Time GPU Scheduling of Hard Deadline Parallel Tasks with Fine-Grain Utilization: Introduction

-In this paper, we propose RTGPU, a general real-time GPU scheduling framework shown schematically in Fig. 1, which provides GPU partitioning and modeling and a scheduling algorithm and schedulability analysis.
-First, based on an in-depth understanding of GPU kernel execution and profiling of synthetic workloads, we leverage a technique called persistent threads to support SM-granularity scheduling for concurrent GPU applications~\cite{yu2018smguard,gupta2012study,wu2015enabling}.
-With the persistent threads technique, the interleaved execution can achieve a 10\% to 37\% improvement in system utilization.
-We then develop a real-time GPU system model that introduces the concept of \emph{virtual streaming multiprocessors} (virtual SMs).
-With this model, we are able to explicitly assign the desired number of virtual SMs to each GPU kernel of each GPU application, allowing finer-grained GPU scheduling without any low-level modifications to GPU systems.
-Compared with previous kernel-granularity scheduling approaches, this model supports more flexible parallel execution in the GPUs.
+This paper proposes RTGPU, a general real-time GPU scheduling framework.
+To overcome such aggravated dependency and pessimism in GPU real-time scheduling, RTGPU provides GPU partitioning and modeling as well as a scheduling algorithm and tight schedulability analysis.
+First, based on an in-depth understanding of GPU kernel execution and profiling of synthetic workloads, we leverage the persistent threads technique \cite{gupta2012study} to support Streaming Multiprocessor (SM)-granularity partitioning for concurrent GPU applications.
+To fully utilize the GPU resources, we further propose interleaved execution which can achieve 10\% to 37\% improvement in system utilization compared with SM-granularity resource partitioning without interleaved execution \cite{liang2014efficient}.
+We then develop a measurement-based task model that introduces the concept of \emph{virtual streaming multiprocessors} (virtual SMs), which allows finer-grained (SM-level) GPU scheduling without any low-level modifications to GPU systems.

-Each GPU application has multiple CPU execution, memory copy segments, and GPU kernels.
-For the GPU segments, based on our real-time GPU system model, we extend a parallel real-time scheduling paradigm, federated scheduling~\cite{FS}, to schedule real-time GPU applications with implicit deadlines.
+Following the flexible task execution pattern, we propose a novel real-time scheduling algorithm leveraging federated and fixed-priority scheduling.
 The key idea behind federated scheduling is to calculate and statically assign the specific computing resources that each parallel real-time task needs to meet its deadline.
-Note that preemption between tasks is not needed if the correct number of fixed-granularity computing resources can be accurately derived in analysis and enforced during runtime.
-For the CPU segments and memory copies between CPU and GPU, a novel uniprocessor fixed priority scheduling method is then proposed based on calculating the response time upper bounds and lower bounds of each segment alternately.
-This scheduling algorithm is not limited to GPU applications and can be further applied to other applications running on heterogeneous architecture computing systems.
+Note that preemption between tasks is not required if the correct number of fixed-granularity computing resources can be accurately derived in analysis and enforced during runtime.
+For the CPU segments and memory copies between CPU and GPU scheduled by the uniprocessor fixed-priority scheduling algorithm, a novel analysis is proposed to calculate the response time upper bounds and lower bounds of the two types of segments alternately.
+Leveraging the flexibility from GPU partitioning and the scheduling algorithm with tight response time analysis, the proposed RTGPU achieves up to 57\% improvement in system schedulability.
+More generally, our proposed scheduling algorithm and analysis can be applied to other heterogeneous computing systems that have a similar application execution pattern (each task has CPU, memory copy, and heterogeneous core segments), such as AMD GPUs and Google TPUs.